-KINGSWAY COLLEGE.
-Oshawa, Ontario, Canada.
+KINGSWAY COLLEGE/ACADEMY.
+Oshawa, Ontario, Canada

 - 1884 South Stukely Church School opened, the first Seventh-day Adventist school in Canada.
-Teacher: Mary Cushing. - 1903 Lornedale Academy opened as an industrial school at Lorne Park, near Toronto, Ontario (Fall). - 1912 Moved to Oshawa and called Buena Vista Academy.
+Teacher: Mary Cushing. - 1903 Lornedale Academy opened as an industrial school at Lorne Park, near Toronto, Ontario (Fall), with 8 students. - 1912 Moved to Oshawa and called Buena Vista Academy. - 1914 Taken over by the Eastern Canadian Union Conference as a training school. - 1915 Received the training center for French-speaking workers in the North American Division from South Lancaster Academy in Massachusetts (March).